* Caterpillar higher after fourth-quarter results

 Previously, the agency said the lack of an agreement would prompt a review of the sovereign rating.

 In company news, Keryx Biopharmaceuticals Inc said a late-stage trial of its experimental kidney disease drug met the main study goal of reducing phosphate levels in blood, sending shares up 41 percent to $4.84 in premarket trading.

 Bargain hunters may look to Apple Inc in the first session after the tech giant lost its coveted title as the largest U.S. company by market capitalization to Exxon Mobil Corp.
 On Friday, Apple’s market cap fell to $413 billion, down roughly $250 billion from its September peak.
 Apple’s fall is about equal to the entire value of Google Inc .

-“Apple is pretty attractive right now, so you may see an opportunity here,” said Bertelsen, who helps oversee $1.5 billion in assets.
+“Apple is pretty attractive right now, so you may see an opportunity here,” said Chris Bertelsen, who helps oversee $1.5 billion as chief investment officer of Global Financial Private Capital in Sarasota, Florida.
 “Those who think the stock is dead have made a big mistake.”

 U.S. stocks rose on Friday, lifted by strong results from such companies as Procter & Gamble.
 The rise put the S&P 500 about 4.1 percent away from its all-time closing high of 1,565.15 on Oct.
 9, 2007.
 (Editing by W Simon and Kenneth Barry)